Attractions and Things to do

 Walking in Malhamdale is free and plenty of it to keep you busy and work on a thirst or hunger to be satisfied in one of our local establishments even if just passing through on the Pennine Way.
 Don't miss Malham Cove and Gordale Scar.

 Mountain Bike routes abound in and around malhamdale including the Settle Loop more information available on MTB the Dales Mountain Bike the Dales or you could try the annual Malham Show Trailquest mountain bike orienteering event on August Bank Holiday Saturday.
-The Lister Arms in Malham hires mountain bikes by the day or week, Tel Malham 830330.

-Town End Farm Shop & Tearoom in Airton is also worth a visit for its great selection of local produce, meats, cheeses, dairy, veg, preserves and in the Tea Room great snacks and meals, refreshments and homemade cakes.
+Attractions and Things to do Town End Farm Shop & Tearoom in Airton is also worth a visit for its great selection of local produce, meats, cheeses, dairy, veg, preserves and in the Tea Room great snacks and meals, refreshments and homemade cakes.
 Also gift shop upstairs selling pottery, local art, wooden toys, cards and books.
 Now also selling Wines and Beers.

 Climbing opportunities abound even if Malham Cove is out of your league....